top of page

 After The Test

-Following on from the assessment we will put together a formal and comprehensive report outlining your child's unique abilities and learning style, hence specific learning needs.
-This will prove insightful and useful for you as caregivers, and advocates, to pass on to all those involved in your child's future education.
+Following on from the assessment we will put together a formal and comprehensive report outlining your child's or an individuals unique abilities and learning style, hence specific learning needs.
+This will prove insightful and useful for you as caregivers, and advocates, to pass on to all those involved in future education.
 We will endeavor to have the report with you within 28 days of the assessment.

 The report will: